sebhtml/biosal/README.md

 - send a finite number of messages to other actors (bsal_actor_send);
 - create a finite number of new actors (bnsal_actor_spawn);
-- designate the behavior to be used for the next message it receives (bsal_actor_actor, bsal_actor_die)
+- designate the behavior to be used for the next message it receives (bsal_actor_actor, bsal_actor_die).

 # Runtime

-The number of bsal_node nodes is set by mpiexec -n @number_of_bsal_nodes The number of bsal_worker_thread objects on each bsal_node is set with -workers-by-node
+The number of nodes is set by mpiexec -n @number_of_bsal_nodes The number of workers on each node is set with -workers-by-node

-The following command starts 256 bsal_node node nodes (there is 1 MPI rank per bsal_node) and 64 bsal_worker_thread workers per bsal_node for a total of 256 * 64 = 16384 distributed workers.
+The following command starts 256 nodes (there is 1 MPI rank per node) and 64 workers per node for a total of
+256 * 64 = 16384 distributed workers.

 Because the whole thing is event - driven by inbound and outbound messages,